bailagda/linux_network/README.md

 Linux networks configuration on virtual machines

 Report on connecting 5 Linux virtual machines to the network.
-In the repository, you can open a report file, which contains a step-by-step description of the work with screenshots and explanations for them.
+In the repository, you can open a report.md, which contains a step-by-step description of the work with screenshots and explanations for them.

 We used
 - TCP IP Protocol Stack